bodhicougar/jmdialer-personal/src/pages/index.md

       - media_position: right
         image_alt: Feature 3 illustration
         media_width: sixty
-        subtitle: Your products and services, at scale.
+        subtitle: 'Your products and services, at scale.'
         title: Technical Content
+        content: >-
-        content: I will dive into the ins and outs of your product or service and make sure the right information is communicated throughout your documentation, pamphlets, manuals and technical documents.
+          I will dive into the ins and outs of your product or service and make sure the right information is communicated throughout your documentation, pamphlets, manuals and technical documents.
         type: feature